This advice describes current built capacity, site capacity and additional capacity considerations for Victorian government schools.

 The Schedules are tables that set out the number and type of learning spaces and/or square metres of space that are required for a school of a certain size and type – for example, primary, secondary, special and special developmental.

-The VSBA maintains a register of each school’s facilities area.
+The VSBA maintains a register of each school’s facilities area in AIMS.
 A school’s required facilities area, as per the Schedules and the school’s enrolments, are key to calculating resource allocations, including:

 - determining the size of new facilities in capital works projects